What is Riga-Fede disease?

 - Topical cortisone application to the ulcer

-Extraction of teeth is rarely indicated and may be complicated by movement of adjacent teeth to fill the space and therefore overcrowding later
+Extraction of teeth is rarely indicated and may be complicated by the movement of adjacent teeth to fill the space and therefore overcrowding later